 For now, though, the Minis on offer vary in length.
 They’re usually around 15 minutes long, but can be shorter or longer as needed.
 The sports that get the initial Kayo Mini treatment are:

 If ever there was a perfect game for Kayo Minis to cover, cricket is it.
 With even the shorter forms of cricket making for an extended viewing session, the Mini is set to make your cricket catch up viewing nice and easy.
 Taking one example – a recent One Day International between Australia and Pakistan ran for a solid 8 and a half hours – all available to stream live on Kayo in its entirety if you want, of course.
 But if you’d prefer not to lose an entire day to a cricket replay, the Kayo Mini version takes you through all of it in a fast-flowing 22 minutes.
-Currently, Australian men’s and women’s cricket matches are covered by Minis, with more to come, which should be extremely hand for those late evening Cricket World Cup matches that will be airing soon.
+Currently, Australian men’s and women’s cricket matches are covered by Minis, with more to come, which should be extremely hand for those late evening summer of cricket matches that will be airing soon.

 Fans of the great interstate game are well catered for by Kayo Minis right from the start, with condensed replays available for every game of this year’s NRL Telstra Premiership, all Australian club games in the Vodafone Super Rugby season, and all Wallabies internationals.
 How Mini does it get?
 Well, a three-hour stream of a recent Rabbitohs vs Panthers NRL match gets distilled down to a taut 19 minutes for its Kayo Mini version, making it the only way to catch an entire game and still have time to grab dinner!

 The biggest sport in the world also demands the most attention and patience from its fans, and while the slow strategy of a game of football is undeniably a massive part of the game’s appeal, sometimes you just don’t have the three hours or more to take in the full coverage of a match.
 With every Hyundai A League game getting the Kayo Mini treatment, you don’t need to worry about that, as a three and a half hour Melbourne City vs Mariners game can be watched in a fast-paced 12 minutes that maintains the game’s flow perfectly.
-This should surely please fans of the Australian national teams, with the Socceroos and Matildas matches airing quite often at the most inconvenient of times.
+This should surely please fans of the Australian national teams, with both the Socceroos and Matildas matches airing quite often at the most inconvenient of times.

 How Do You Find Kayo Minis?